github7891/PY-DA-Team2/README.md

 `fit_with_tensorboard()`: This function trains the model while integrating TensorBoard logging and early stopping, using the best hyperparameters discovered during tuning.

 ## datasets
-This is a folder that saves the optional splits for future visualisation.
+This is a folder that saves the optional splits and predictions for future visualisation.

 ## models
 ### model.py